amilia-n/Techtonica-Knowledge-Check/Week One/README.md

 [Problem 2] - Loop n Times
 Write a function named loopThrough that takes an argument that is a number and loops through and prints a message “Hello World” that number of times.

-Bonus: After each "Hello world" exept the last add a comma.
+Bonus: After each "Hello world" except the last add a comma.
 Example loopThrough(3) = Hello world, Hello world, Hello world

 Results
 |      input      |          outputs          |